knowclip/knowclip/.github/ISSUE_TEMPLATE/feature_request.md

 <!---  requested the same feature.
 Thanks for valuing developer time! --->
 <!----------------------------------------------------------------------->

-**Did you already check to see if this feature was already requested at https://github.com/knowclip/knowclip/issues?**
+**Have you already checked to see if this feature was already requested at https://github.com/knowclip/knowclip/issues?**
 ---
-- [ ] Yes, I did
+- [ ] Yes, I have

 **Is your feature request related to a problem?
 Please describe.**
 ---